 The emphasis of the club is development — preparing riders to succeed in open races.
 Expert coaching is free to members.

 For more experienced riders, sub-teams give members an opportunity to race using team tactics.
-Club team competitions exist for the A, B and Women’s fields and riders compete for their sub-teams in open races.
-The sub-team system has encouraged innovation and several very significant teams including Lipton, HotTubes and Sakonnet originated within CRCA.
+Club team competitions exist for the A, B and Women’s fields, and riders compete for their sub-teams in open races.
+The sub-team system has encouraged innovation and several very prestigious elite teams, including Lipton, HotTubes and Sakonnet, originated within CRCA.

 Club race formats include mass start loops of Central Park, points races and time trials.
-Generally, four races for different ability levels are held at one time; including a separate women’s field.
+Generally, four races for different ability levels are held at one time, including a separate women’s field.

-To race with CRCA, you must become a member of the Club and of USA Cyclingthe national administrative organization of bicycle racing.
+To race with CRCA, you must become a member of the Club and of USA Cycling the national administrative organization of bicycle racing.
 CRCA also has a non-racing category of membership that enjoys all the other benefits of the club.

-For more information about the club races.
+For more information about the Century Road Club Association: